Stockholm university

 Relax, in group therapy.
 Photo: Rudamese from Pixabay

 The goal of the treatment is to increase the patients' capacity to regulate anxiety and thus be able to break destructive patterns that perpetuate the problems.
 Currently, the group treatment is being tested in a pilot study at Northern Stockholm Psychiatry.
-The study started in 2023 and will include 20–24 patients.
+The study started in 2023 and included 24 patients.

 Project description